770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 b)        Describe a time when you had to manage a budget (or manage time/money/resources/etc.).
 Were you able to get more out of less?
 c)        Tell me about a time when you had to work with limited time and resources / no resource.

+## Tell me about a time when you had to work with limited time or resources.
+So when once I attended the hackerthon in my school, the projecf of my team was to develop a algorithm for a self driving car.
+So the rule is who can move faster than others while staying on the road can wins, and there are more 30 teams in the competition.
+The duration of this hackerton is 48 hours, but the problem is that if we want to test the result, it takes around 10 minutes for training and there are many variables in this contest, like the angle of each turn, and speed of the car.
+So actually the time is really limited for developing a good algorithm.

+So the idea I have is that I wrote a python script to sumbit for testing with different parameters and try to compare the result of the submittion.

+.
+And I have figured out all the possible combinations of the parameters and I write a script to submit the parameters for testing all the time.
+So I can save the time for mannual submitting and waiting and be focusing on the best parameters.
+Also, I can submit the test even when I go sleep so I can make the best use of the time.
+And finally with such method, I found the optimum parameters and finally ranked 1st in this competition.

 ## 3. Your strength